 I wrote this over the past few days so as to have a poem fitting the season that began this week.
 (See also Saturday’s prose meditation.)
 It’s definitely out of my “comfort zone” as far as meter and form are concerned—a few lines edged toward alliterative verse in the development—but we’ll probably return to my usual blank verse next week..

 As always, I earnestly welcome your comments, suggestions, questions, critique, or other feedback about this or any other part of my work.
 (In other words, if you liked this poem, or you didn’t like it, or it made you think of something, or … please leave a comment to let me know.)
-If you liked this, you can follow this blog (click the button at the top of the right-hand column if you’re reading this on the blog), which includes one of my poems every Friday, or read other poems I’ve written here on my blog (starting with yesterday’s archive installment, since the full archive is by now, at well over a hundred poems, somewhat daunting); I’d especially like to know, as part of my preparations for a collection, which poems you think are my best.
+If you liked this, you can follow this blog, which includes one of my poems every Friday, or read other poems I’ve written here on my blog (starting with yesterday’s archive installment, since the full archive is by now, at well over a hundred poems, somewhat daunting); I’d especially like to know, as part of my preparations for a collection, which poems you think are my best.
 You may also share it with others, subject to my sharing policy.

 This poem is also archived on my wiki.